 Midwest Bank is currently a small bank and has assets totaling $408 million and deposits totaling $358 million.
 It has a strong Texas Ratio of 5.48%, denoting that Midwest Bank is in good financial condition and far from failure.
 Additionally, Midwest Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 |Product||Current Terms and Rates||Minimum Balance for APY|

 |Certificates of Deposit|| ||$1000 for all terms|

-Midwest Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-Midwest Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
+Midwest Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Midwest Bank does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Midwest Bank's CD rates are fair in comparison to the average U.S. bank.Back to Overview
+Midwest Bank's CD rates are fair compared to the national average.Back to Overview

 Find a Midwest Bank Near Me

-Midwest Bank has seven branches in the U.S.Back to Overview
+Midwest Bank has seven physical branches across the U.S.Back to Overview